albinr/c2app-client/README.md

 ## Run
 To run the client application:
 1. Use a window environment like command prompt or powershell.
-WSL will work but you do not hav access to the tray.
+WSL will work but you do not have access to the system tray.
 2. Make sure the server is running and accessible.
 3. Execute the following command: